Balancing the Pros and Cons of Managing a Remote Team

-If you’re thinking about taking your team remote, there’s plenty to consider — so you might want to take the age-old decision-making step of writing a pro/con list.
+If you’re thinking about taking your team remote, there’s plenty to consider — so you might want to use the reliable decision-making tool, the pro/con list.

-I asked experts and remote managers about their favorite and least favorite parts of running a remote team.
-You can see what parts of their experience apply to your situation and make your list accordingly.
+I asked experts and remote managers about their favorite and least favorite parts of managing a remote team.
+See what parts of their experience apply to your situation and make your list accordingly.

 Pro: You can hire better talent